-The WPI adds the following functions to convert wide-character strings to various numeric formats:
+Functions in the following table convert strings to various numeric formats:

-WPI Function Equivalent in ISO C Description wcstod() strtod() Converts the initial portion of a wide-character string to a double-precision floating-point number. wcstol() strtol() Converts the initial portion of a wide-character string to a long integer number. wcstoul() strtoul() Converts the initial portion of a wide-character string to an unsigned long integer number.
+WPI Function Older ISO C Function Description wcstod() strtod() Converts the initial portion of a string to a double-precision floating-point number. wcstol() strtol() Converts the initial portion of a string to a long integer number. wcstoul() strtoul() Converts the initial portion of a string to an unsigned long integer number.